vaishnavipaithane/bellabeat-data-analysis-case-study/README.md

 These questions will guide your analysis:
 1. What are some trends in smart device usage?
 2. How could these trends apply to Bellabeat customers?
-3. How could these trends help influence Bellabeat marketing strategy?
+3. How could these trends help influence Bellabeat's marketing strategy?

 Stakeholders:
-- Urška Sršen - Bellabeat cofounder and Chief Creative Officer
+- Urška Sršen - Bellabeat co-founder and Chief Creative Officer
-- Sando Mur - Bellabeat cofounder and key member of Bellabeat executive team
+- Sando Mur - Bellabeat cofounder and a key member of the Bellabeat executive team
 - Bellabeat Marketing Analytics team

 ## Prepare

-The dataset used for this case study is [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) The dataset is stored in Kaggle and made available through [Mobius](https://www.kaggle.com/arashnic) This Kaggle data set contains personal fitness tracker from thirty fitbit users.
+The dataset used for this case study is [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) The dataset is stored in Kaggle and made available through [Mobius](https://www.kaggle.com/arashnic) This Kaggle data set contains personal fitness tracker from thirty Fitbit users.
 Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.

 - The Fitbit Fitness Tracker data was collected in 2016, making it outdated for current trend analysis.
-- The data was collected over only a 31-day period (April 12, 2016, to May 12, 2016).
+- The data was collected over only 31 days (April 12, 2016, to May 12, 2016).
-- The data source includes information from only 33 Fitbit tracker users, which is a small sample size and less representative for our analysis.
+- The data source includes information from only 33 Fitbit tracker users, which is a small sample size and less representative of our analysis.
 - Bellabeat products are targeted at women, but the dataset does not provide information about gender or other demographic details.

 I have used BigQuery offered by Google Cloud to process and analyze the data.
 For visualizations, I have used Tableau Public.
 To address this business task, only 2 out of the 18 provided datasets were used.
-Data was provided in csv format.
+Data was provided in CSV format.

-- dailyActivity_merged which contains data on Activity, Distance, Calories, Steps (combined from 3 separate files named dailyIntensities, dailyCalories and dailySteps)
+- dailyActivity_merged which contains data on Activity, Distance, Calories, and Steps (combined from 3 separate files named dailyIntensities, dailyCalories and dailySteps)
 - sleepDay_merged which contains data on sleep

 ## Process